 Tiny holes are then made in your ovaries which then magically somehow make getting pregnant with PCOS easy.
 All smart-ass-ness aside, the mechanism by which LOD actually works is not well understood, however if you want to really get your nerd on the theories are that:

-- Surgery may also provoke increased blood ﬂow to the ovary, allowing increased delivery of gonadotropins and post-surgical intra-ovarian inﬂammatory changes that increase local growth factors (whatever that means) (Felemban et. al 2000) (Seow et. al 2008) (Vizer et. al 2007).
+- Surgery may also provoke increased blood ﬂow to the ovary, allowing increased delivery of hormones and post-surgical intra-ovarian inﬂammatory changes that increase local growth factors (whatever that means) (Felemban et. al 2000, Seow et. al 2008, Vizer et. al 2007).

 - Improved insulin sensitivity after LOD has also been suggested (Seow et. al 2007).

 No discussion of treatment for PCOS related infertility would be complete without a tipping of the hat to in vitro fertilization.
 Conceptually, poor ovulation is not an indication that IVF is needed on its own; hence IVF can be considered the last (third) option for achieving pregnancy in women with PCOS, like it has been for me.